 - Prolonged and repeated exposure of the skin to engine oil can cause serious skin disorders. - Avoid prolonged skin contact whenever possible.
 Wash the affected area thoroughly with soap and water after any contact. - Keep oil out of reach of children. - Do not touch the turbocharger or manifold.
-These get very hot when the engine has been running. - Do not spill oil on hot parts of the engine as this could cause a fire. - Protect the environment.
+These get very hot when the engine has been running. - Do not spill oil on hot parts of the engine as this could cause a fire.
+Used engine oil is particularly flammable. - Protect the environment.
 Do not dispose of oil in the ground or down a drain.
 Dispose of all used oil and oil filters at an appropriate disposal facility.